-Thailand Open: Satwik-Ashwini stun Olympic silver medallists, Srikanth survives scare in opener
+Thailand Open: Satwik-Ashwini stun Olympic silver medallists, Srikanth, Saina, Prannoy progress

 Indian mixed doubles pair of Satwiksairaj Rankireddy and Ashwini Ponnappa recorded one of the biggest wins of their career, stunning Olympic silver medallists Chan Peng Soon and Goh Liu Ying in the first round of Thailand Open.

+In the singles categories, seeded Indian players Saina Nehwal and K Srikanth started off with contrasting wins on Wednesday.

-The unseeded Indian pair battled for one hour and two minutes to get past the fifth seeded Malaysian pair of 21-18, 18-21, 21-17 on Wednesday,
+In what was the biggest result on the day for India, the unseeded Indian mixed doubles pair battled for one hour and two minutes to get past the fifth seeded Malaysian pair of 21-18, 18-21, 21-17.

 It is only the second time that world No 23 Ponnappa and Rankireddy got the better of Soon and Ying, ranked fifth in the world currently.
 The Indian pair had defeated their Malaysian opponents in the mixed team event of Gold Coast Commonwealth Games last year but lost to them in the individual event semi-finals.
 Both those matches were hard-fought.